 We also had a call with ZBH in September 2022 to discuss executive compensation and ESG progress.
 We informed ZBH that our Governance Committee decided to vote for say-on-pay despite ISS recommending a vote against in 2022.
 ZBH noted the significant reduction in FDA product recalls over the past few years.
 ZBH attributed this success to increased investment in its product quality management.
 ZBH noted diversity improvements over the past few years and intends to report EEO-1 diversity data in its next sustainability report.
 ZBH received SBTi validation for its emissions reduction targets.
 ZBH intends to report in accordance with TCFD recommendations in its next sustainability report.
-ZBH noted that its solar suppliers are rigorously audited for human rights issues, as is the rest of its supply chain.
+ZBH noted that the investment in solar farms to offset its energy use has already been profitable.
+ZBH confirmed that its solar suppliers are rigorously audited for human rights issues, as is the rest of its supply chain.
 We voted in support of say-on-pay at the 2023 annual meeting.

-53. Cisco Systems, Inc. (CSCO): CSCO designs, manufactures, and sells internet protocol based networking and other products related to the communications and information technology industry.
+50. Cisco Systems, Inc. (CSCO): CSCO designs, manufactures, and sells internet protocol based networking and other products related to the communications and information technology industry.
 In October 2023, CSCO reached out to us prior to their annual meeting to discuss executive compensation.
 CSCO mentioned the significant transformation of their business strategy.
 CSCO aims to increase subscriptions as a percent of revenue.
 CSCO is granting a one-time transformational PRSU award using a three-year performance period, with three annually set goals, and a new performance metric, product ARR, which is designed to drive future growth and profitability by incentivizing product ARR growth over the performance period.
 The estimated annualized value of the PRSUs is \$5 million.
 Boston Partners ended up voting for say-on-pay.
 The business transformation and the one-time awards could be material.